self-host/self-host/docs/benchmark_cloud_vm.md

 # Hardware: Cloud VM

-Specification of hardware (an ordinary RPi4 8GB with SSD via USB 3.0) used during testing;
+Specification of hardware (a VM at a Vultr) used during testing;

 ```txt
 product: VC2